What a million-dollar ski vacation looks like

 You can stop off at one of the quaintly lit gluwein stations on your way back from the slopes and warm up with a goblet of hot, spicy wine.

-For dinner, why not take a horse-drawn carriage ride through silent snowfields, champagne glass in one hand and caviar toast in the other, en route to a secluded farmhouse for a private dinner of truffled fondue?
+For dinner, why not take a horse-drawn carriage ride through silent snowfields, champagne glass in one hand and caviar toast in the other, en route to Le Petit Chalet, a secluded farmhouse, for a private dinner of truffled fondue?

 Or you could have your picnic in the traditional four-seater wooden Champagne cellar, where you'll be offered unlimited Krug, fondue, and (somewhat unexpectedly) an array of sushi, made by your very own Japanese chef.